Easy Ways to Learn the English Language Quicker…

 - Have Skype conversations

-If immersing yourself into the British way of life isn’t possible, try to set up Skype conversations with native English speakers – be it friends or tutors – as this will help with both your confidence and pronunciation.
+If immersing yourself into the British way of life isn’t possible, try to set up Skype conversations with native English speakers – be it friends or tutors – as this will help with both your confidence, pronunciation, listening and comprehension.